2ndQuadrant/pglogical/README.md

 - `pglogical.create_subscriber(subscriner_name name, provider_name name,
   provider_dsn text, replication_sets name[], synchronize_schema boolean
   synchronize_data boolean)`
-  Creates a subsriber node.
+  Creates a subscriber node.

   Parameters:
-  - `subscriner_name` - name of the subscriber, must be unique
+  - `subscriber_name` - name of the subscriber, must be unique
   - `local_dsn` - connection string to the subscriber, this is used for initial syncrhonization and administration tasks
   - `provider_name` - name of the provider to which this subscriber will be